William Byrd II: Maria Taylor Byrd

-Byrd married Maria Taylor (1698-1771), daughter of a Kensington gentleman, on May 9, 1724.
+Byrd married Maria Taylor, the daughter of a Kensington gentleman, on May 9, 1724.
 She was 25 years of age and Byrd was 50.
 Taylor, an heiress of a wealthy family from Kensington, was a different character than Parke.
 Her rare appearance in Byrd's diary has left some historians with the image of a more submissive wife, accepting Byrd's authority over the household.
 She was certainly well-mannered, and epitomised the upper-class lady that he desired, without any record of passionate "flourishes" to quell arguments or threatening the servants.
 Despite Byrd's renewed sexual advances on other women, Taylor kept the household in good order.
-More recently, Allison Luthern has suggested that 'a closer examination of sources reveals that Maria [Taylor] Byrd was not as easily governed by these powerful men as William Byrd II... indicates.'

-Their children were: Anne Carter, Ann Gathright, Maria Taylor Carter, Colonel William Byrd III, and Jane Page.
+Their children were: Anne Carter, Maria Taylor Carter, Colonel William Byrd III, and Jane Page.
 Taylor appears to have tactically bided her time as Byrd aged, controlling the education of their children together and preparing to take control of Westover in her widowhood.
 She outlived Byrd by 37 years, supported by an annual pension in Byrd's will for £200 on the condition that she remain unmarried and living in Westover.